kostas-ftc/kostas-ftc/README.md

-intrested in robotics and helping others with their robots
+- intrested in FIRST robotics and educating in computer aided design

+- discord: `onshape`